-B. Cash flows from (used in) discontinued operation^a
+B. Cash flows from (used in) discontinued operationa

-In thousands of euro Note 2022 2021 Net cash used in operating activities (225) (910) Net cash from investing activities (C) 10,890 - Net cash flows for the year 10,665 (910)
+In thousands of euro Note 2023 2022 Net cash used in operating activities (225) (910) Net cash from investing activities (C) 10,890 Net cash flows for the year 10,665 (910)

+Net cash flows for the year 10,665 (910)

 C. Effect of disposal on the financial position of the Group

-In thousands of euro Note 2022
+In thousands of euro Note 2023

-Property, plant and equipment (7,986
+Property, plant and equipment (7,986)

-Inventories (134
+Inventories (134)

-Trade and other receivables (3,955
+Trade and other receivables (3,955)

-Cash and cash equivalents (11
+Cash and cash equivalents (110)

-Deferred tax liabilities 11
+Deferred tax liabilities 110

-Trade and other payables 1,92
+Trade and other payables 1,921

-Net assets and liabilities (10,15
+Net assets and liabilities (10,154)

-Consideration received, satisfied in cash 11,00
+Consideration received, satisfied in cash 11,000

-Cash and cash equivalents disposed of (11
+Cash and cash equivalents disposed of (110)

-Net cash inflows (B) 10,89
+Net cash inflows (B) 10,890

-IAS 7.10,

-IFRS 5.33(c),
+IAS 7.10, IFRS 5.33(c), Insights 5.4.220.50

-In our view, there are numerous ways in which the requirements of IFRS 5 and IAS 7 on cash flow presentation may be met.
-The Group has elected to present:

-• a statement of cash flows that includes an analysis of all cash flows in total: i.e. including both continuing and discontinued operations; and

-• amounts related to discontinued operations by operating, investing and financing activities in the notes.
+- In our view, there are numerous ways in which the requirements of IFRS 5 and IAS 7 on cash flow presentation may be met.
+The Group has elected to present: - a statement of cash flows that includes an analysis of all cash flows in total: i.e. including both continuing and discontinued operations; and - amounts related to discontinued operations by operating, investing and financing activities in the notes.

 Alternatively, cash flows attributable to operating, investing and financing activities of discontinued operations can be presented separately in the statement of cash flows.

-8. Revenue^a
+8. Revenuea